ttntm/ttntm/content/blog/02-HugoRngContent.md

 If you are going to have many different file extensions, it may be best to store the file name including its extension in your JSON file.

-### The templates
+### The Templates

 We're going to use 2 kinds of templates, one _partial_ to display the random selection from our data file wherever we see fit and one full template for the `/references` page including all the customer details.

-#### The partial
+#### The Partial

 Our partial's purpose shall be obtaining 6 random customer logos and displaying them in a row next to each other.

 The code for this procedure could look like that: